 "Empowering employers with the best benefits options will put them on a path toward higher retention rates, greater employee engagement and a more thriving workplace," he said.

 Other popular voluntary benefits include wellness plans, telemedicine, pet insurance and financial advisory tools.

 Use technology to your advantage.

-Finding an intuitive, online portal that's easy for you and your employees to access and navigate is important to help them understand just what they can do with their benefit package.
-Making it easy to enroll and make changes down the line help employees feel in control of their benefits.
+Finding an intuitive online portal that's easy for your employees to access and navigate is important to help them understand what they can do with their benefits package.
+If you make it easy to enroll and make changes down the line, employees will feel in control of their benefits.

-"Most traditional benefits, like medical and retirement plans, can be viewed and managed through online portals," said Shubat, whose company helps small employers digitize their benefits management.
+"Most traditional benefits, like medical and retirement plans, can be viewed and managed through online portals," Shubat said.
 "The next wave is making all benefits and services available through digital platforms.
 Most companies don't have those tools in place right now, but it's becoming more and more common every day."

 Ask employees what they want.

 Yaniga emphasized the importance of knowing your employees and finding out what benefits they really want.

 "The more we understand about the benefit priorities of our employees, the more we can meet them at their priorities," Yaniga said.
 "Best-in-class companies build a great culture by applying all they know about their employees' priorities to their benefit structures."

 Key takeaway: Benefits should be flexible, easy to access and desirable for your employees.